mfdavies/An-Elysian-Elegy/README.md

 [An Elysian Elegy - web release](/releases/techdemo/index.html)

 Instructions:
-    "WASD" or Arrow Keys to move.
+\n    "WASD" or Arrow Keys to move.
-    "G" to view the next goal of the level
+\n    "G" to view the next goal of the level
-    "R" to reset the level
+\n    "R" to reset the level
-    "SHIFT" to use the phase ability (Once aquired) "Z" + "X" while in a level to return to the hub "SPACE" to intreact/move objects (pillars)
+\n    "SHIFT" to use the phase ability (Once aquired)
+\n    "Z" + "X" while in a level to return to the hub
+\n    "SPACE" to intreact/move objects (pillars)

 HINTS:
-    Pillars can be pushed into pits
+\n    - Pillars can be pushed into pits
-    Lasers can be blocked by pillars
+\n    - Lasers can be blocked by pillars
-    Buttons can be held down by pillars
+\n    - Buttons can be held down by pillars
-    The gems are for completionists only
+\n    - The gems are for completionists only

-Survery:
+Survey:
     https://docs.google.com/forms/d/15AAhhTlNMycyPB9DvteyIfN45OQdeaKFKBlT8OYBllo/edit?usp=drivesdk

 ## Starfall Interactive consists of...